sonvt1710/supervisely/plugins/import/pointcloud_sly/README.md

 Project directory `my_project` contains single dataset `ds0`, file `key_id_map.json` that maps supervisely ids to uniq keys, and file `meta.json` with information about project classes and tags.

 Dataset folder consists of annotation folder `ann`, folder with pointcloud files in `.pcd` format and optional folder `related_images`.
-Items in these directorias can be matched by names.
+Items in these directories can be matched by names.